Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Results

-As we mentioned in Step 4, we visualized relationships among topics using the baseline matrix ${\bf A}_{\max}$ chosen so that we can compare topics' latent positions without having identifiability issues from the invariance property.
-From ${\bf A}_i$, we calculated the distance between origin and each topic's coordinates.
+LSIRM takes each matrix ${\bf X}_k$ as input and provides the ${\bf A}_k$ matrix as output after the Procrustes-matching within the model.
+Since we calculate topics' distance on the 2-dimensional Euclidean space, ${\bf A}_k$ is of dimension $20 \times 2$.
+We visualized interactions among topics using the baseline matrix ${\bf A}_{\max}$ chosen so that we can compare topics' latent positions without having identifiability issues from the invariance property.
+From ${\bf A}_k$, we calculated the distance between the origin and each topic's coordinates.
 The closer distance of a topic position from the origin indicates the weaker dependency with other topics.
-Figure \ref{lstm1} showed that dependency structure among topics starts to be built up from ${\bf A}_{47\%}$.
-Based on this rationale, we chose $\bf{A}_{47\%}$ as the baseline matrix ${\bf A}_{\max}$.
-With this baseline matrix ${\bf A}_{47\%}$, we implemented the Procrustes matching to align the direction of the topic's latent positions from each matrix ${\bf A}_i$.
-Using this process, we could obtain the ${\bf A}_i^{*}$ matrix matched to the baseline matrix ${\bf A}_{47\%}$.